Gwen Shamblin Lara: Remnant Fellowship Church

 Shamblin founded the Remnant Fellowship Church in Franklin, Tennessee in 1999.
 In 2004, the church moved into a new building that had been constructed on 40 acres of land purchased by Shamblin in Brentwood, Tennessee.

 Shamblin sent an email to her followers saying that she believed that the doctrine of the Trinity was not Biblical on August 10, 2000.
 In response, some evangelical churches dropped her program, Thomas Nelson Publishers canceled the publication of her next book, she was removed from the Women of Faith website, and some employees left her staff.

 Shamblin had preached that members should give their money to the Remnant Fellowship church, the only true church, and that all other churches were fraudulent.
 Remnant Fellowship was compared to a cult.

 After her death in 2021, Shamblin's children Michael Shamblin and Elizabeth Shamblin Hannah stated in June 2021 that they will both continue to lead Remnant Fellowship and continue their mother's legacy.

-Shamblin's son Michael is no longer involved in Remnant Fellowship's operations since leaving the church in November 2021 leaving his sister as the church's sole leader and said in 2024, "It is a church, but it's a cult".
+November the same year, Michael left the church and was no longer involved in Remnant Fellowship's operations.
+This left Elizabeth as the church's sole leader.

+In a February 2024 interview, Michael Shamblin described the organisation as a cult.

+On November 24, 2025, Michael Shamblin compared the church to Scientology due to repeated incidents of harassment, stalking, and threats from church leadership toward current and ex-members.

 Remnant Fellowship Church productions

 Shamblin began producing a live Internet show, You Can Overcome, in October 2011 which was filmed in the church.

-On September 9, 2019, Gwen and her husband Joe began a Youtube series entitled "Life with Gwen and Joe".
+On September 9, 2019, Gwen and her husband Joe began a Youtube series entitled Life with Gwen and Joe.
 The final episode entitled "Honoring the Christian Martyrs" was released on November 20, 2020.